 I firmly believe she does this for the warm fuzzy feelings she gets from putting her name on other people’s posts.

-I know I share some of your unwritten, spiritual beliefs in the realms of SEO and online marketing because I think that just about everybody in both those worlds feels that way.
+I know I share some of your unwritten, spiritual beliefs in SEO and online marketing because I think that just about everybody in both those worlds feels that way.

 Thank you for indulging me in this final installment of this fantastic series.